lavalink-devs/youtube-source/README.md

 ## Migration from Lavaplayer's built-in YouTube source

-This client is intended as a direct replacement for Lavaplayer's `YoutubeAudioSourceManager`, which may be deprecated in more recent releases of Lavaplayer.
+This client is intended as a direct replacement for Lavaplayer's `YoutubeAudioSourceManager`, which has been deprecated in a recent release of Lavaplayer.
 By default, Lavaplayer instantiates and registers an instance of its `YoutubeAudioSourceManager` unless explicitly excluded.